Must-Have Tips for Using Poinsettias as Beautiful Cut Flowers

-When you think "poinsettia," what comes to mind?
-A pretty red -- or perhaps white -- flower in a pot on the coffee table?
+When you think of holiday poinsettias, what comes to mind?
+A pretty red or perhaps white flower in a foil-wrapped pot on the coffee table?
 If so, get ready for some pleasant surprises.
 This staple of the holiday gardening season has blossomed into a new range of fresh colors like pink, coral, and orange.
 Even more exciting: It turns out that poinsettias make excellent cut flowers if you treat them right.
 We’ll show you how to care for poinsettia arrangements—it takes just a bit of prep.
 Plus get our must-have tips for cutting and decorating with colorful poinsettia bracts.

 Once a poinsettia leaves the pot, it's free to spread its wings in new places.
 For example, you can place several cuttings of various colors in a vase to make a colorful addition to a mantel.
-Or tuck the stems into floral picks -- those water-filled tubes that cut flowers come in -- and nestle them into holiday wreaths or Christmas trees.
+Or tuck the stems into floral picks, those water-filled tubes that cut flowers come in, and nestle them into holiday wreaths or Christmas trees.
 Get our helpful tips for creating a poinsettia flower arrangement that will last up to two weeks.